ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 - Fixed: Issue #41 Add face image to existing face watchlist (Currently only 1 face image can be registered)
 - Fixed: Issue #43 Some filter option for Bag, Bag color and Shoes color should be shown when "Advanced filter" is clicked.
 - Fixed: Issue #45 Search result of people search with default filter (just "on") will be always 0
+- Fixed: Issue #46 Face image from watchlist cannot be set for face filter

 ## [1.0.0] - 01.07.2022